Manoel/pacoteDio/README.md

-# pockemon
+# pokemon

 Description.
-The package pockemon is used to:
+The package pokemon is used to:

 - retornar dados de um pokemon informado.
 - retornar o cep informado.